Engr315/ENGR315.github.io/syllabus.md

 extend to figuring out overall strategies for solution but **you may not work together or share the actual code** that you submit.

+For group projects, code sharing within the group is encouraged.
+Sharing code outside the group is not allowed.

 ## Disability Services for Students

 If you think you need an accommodation for a disability, please let your